Coal: Formation of coal

 Sometimes coal seams (also known as coal beds) are interbedded with other sediments in a cyclothem.
 Cyclothems are thought to have their origin in glacial cycles that produced fluctuations in sea level, which alternately exposed and then flooded large areas of continental shelf.

 Chemistry of coalification

 The woody tissue of plants is composed mainly of cellulose, hemicellulose, and lignin.
 Modern peat is mostly lignin, with a content of cellulose and hemicellulose ranging from 5% to 40%.
 Various other organic compounds, such as waxes and nitrogen- and sulfur-containing compounds, are also present.
 Lignin has a weight composition of about 54% carbon, 6% hydrogen, and 30% oxygen, while cellulose has a weight composition of about 44% carbon, 6% hydrogen, and 49% oxygen.
 Bituminous coal has a composition of about 84.4% carbon, 5.4% hydrogen, 6.7% oxygen, 1.7% nitrogen, and 1.8% sulfur, on a weight basis.
-This implies that chemical processes during coalification must remove most of the oxygen and much of the hydrogen, leaving carbon, a process called carbonization.
+The low oxygen content of coal shows that coalification removed most of the oxygen and much of the hydrogen a process called carbonization.